Signatures

 • All responses to GET requests (for example, when fetching a user's profile).
 In this case, the HTTP method used in the signature string must be GET.

 If a signature fails, is missing or is invalid, the instance MUST return a 401 Unauthorized HTTP status code.
+If the signature timestamp is too old or too new (more than 5 minutes from the current time), the instance MUST return a 422 Unprocessable Entity status code.

 Calculating the Signature